 There isn’t currently a generic version of Nasonex available in the United States.
 The company that makes it, Schering-Plough, holds exclusive rights to the allergy medication until July 2014.
 It’s possible that the patent will be extended for a longer time, which would further prevent generic Nasonex from being produced and sold.

 - Q How does Nasonex treat seasonal and year-round nasal allergies?

 - Q How should I use Nasonex?

 - Q What happens if I miss a dose of Nasonex?

-- Q What should I avoid while using Nasonex?
+- Q What should I know about Nasonex before taking it?

 - Q How soon after taking Nasonex will my symptoms improve?